kaleoyster/nbi/README.md

 The above both versions will return the same output. but approach taken by each of these version is very different.
 `nbiCsvJsonConverter-1` will iteratively download, convert and then import each nbi csv file in mongodb.

-`nbiCsvJsonConverter-2` separates downloading and importing scripts, `nbiCsvJsonConverter-2` will download all the nbi csv files before performing conversion and importing task, in addition to that, this version performs cross-check and item check validations mentioned [here.](https://www.fhwa.dot.gov/bridge/nbi/checks/)
+`nbiCsvJsonConverter-2` separates downloading and importing scripts, `nbiCsvJsonConverter-2` will download all the nbi csv files before performing conversion and importing procedure, in addition to that, this version performs cross-check and item check validations mentioned [here.](https://www.fhwa.dot.gov/bridge/nbi/checks/)

 **Recommended version is `nbiCsvJsonConverter-2`**